tedmiston/challenges/README.md

 ./run.sh
 ```

-Newer solutions are written in Python 3 while a few older ones are in Python 2 and will be converted at some point.
+All solutions are written in Python 3 unless otherwise stated.

 ## Testing